 - Ibid., p.
 228.

-Mutations are supposed to be accidental, undirected events that are in no way adaptive.
+Mutations are supposed to be accidental, undirected events; the fact that a particular mutation will be useful and adaptive does not make it more likely to occur.
 For example, if an animal species needs thick fur to survive in a cold climate, it will not respond by growing fur; rather, any animals who undergo random genetic changes that happen to result in thick fur will survive to produce more offspring.
 As Robert Gilson says, ‘The doctrine of random variation is just as unprovable as is the doctrine of the Virgin Birth, and just as sacrosanct to its adherents.’1

 Attempts to justify the doctrine of random mutations usually refer to a series of experiments on the bacterium E. coli in the late 1940s and early 50s.
 These experiments found that when bacterial cells are suddenly subjected to a particular selection pressure (e.g. the addition of a lethal antibiotic), a small proportion of cells invariably survive because they contain a mutation that confers resistance to the antibiotic.
 Tests were then carried out which proved that the mutations were present in the surviving cells before the antibiotic was added to the culture, and that they were therefore truly spontaneous and nonadaptive.
 However, the original researchers recognized that this did not rule out the possibility of adaptive, nonrandom mutations.2